 Think of puppy temperament testing as a canine crystal ball used to identify your puppy’s personality to predict—and so manage—potential future problems.
-Temperament tests measure a puppy’s stability, shyness, aggressiveness, and friendliness.
+Temperament tests can measure a puppy’s stability, shyness, aggressiveness, and friendliness.

 Kinds Of Tests

-Shelter pups (especially older ones) may test with fearfulness or aggression in the shelter, and behave very differently once out of the stress of an overwhelming environment.
+Resistance to handling, possessive aggression, territorial vocalization, excessive reactivity, and many forms of fear might not emerge until the dog is older.
+Shelter pups (especially older ones) you may test can display fearfulness or aggression in the shelter, but then, behave very differently once out of the stress of an overwhelming environment.

 Place the individual puppy with his breeder (or shelter worker) in a room with new toys, and see how the pup reacts when the person leaves.
 Pups usually fall into three broad categories: